 Additionally, most patients with NTM lung disease have pre-existing co-morbidities, including underlying structural lung disease.
-Because of this, we expect difficulties in determining clinical responses in some patients in our recently initiated Phase 2/3 pivotal clinical trial of epetraborole, which could result in a failure to meet prespecified clinical trial endpoints.
+Because of this, we expect difficulties in determining clinical responses in some patients in our recently initiated pivotal Phase 2/3 clinical trial of epetraborole, which could result in a failure to meet prespecified clinical trial endpoints.
 For example, even if epetraborole has a beneficial effect on culture conversion, patient-reported symptom-based outcomes may not correlate with microbiological responses.

-In addition, the COVID-19 pandemic may affect the timing of our planned clinical trials.
+In addition, the COVID-19 pandemic and seasonal respiratory conditions like influenza may affect the timing of our planned clinical trials.
 For example, we truncated the sixth cohort of our Phase 1b dose-ranging study of epetraborole in Australia after a rise in COVID-19 cases in Australia resulted in recruitment challenges.
 Clinical trial activities, including patient enrollment and data collection, are dependent upon global clinical trial sites which have been and continue to be adversely affected by the COVID-19 pandemic.
 Patients may be unwilling to enroll in clinical trials due to fear of contracting COVID-19.
 In addition, after enrollment in our trials, patients may drop out of our trials, miss scheduled doses or follow-up visits or otherwise fail to follow trial protocols, due to site-related restrictions or patient quarantines after COVID-19 exposures or infections.
-If patients are unable to follow the trial protocols or if our trial results are otherwise disputed due to the effects of the COVID-19 pandemic or actions taken to mitigate its spread, the integrity of data from our trials may be compromised or not accepted by the FDA or other regulatory authorities, which would represent a significant setback for our product development.
+Personnel at clinical-trial sites may have less time to work on our trials if COVID-19 or other seasonal respiratory conditions (e.g., flu or RSV) force hospitals to prioritize resources.
+If patients are unable to follow the trial protocols or if our trial results are otherwise disputed due to the effects of the COVID-19 pandemic or other respiratory conditions or actions taken to mitigate spread, the integrity of data from our trials may be compromised or not accepted by the FDA or other regulatory authorities, which would represent a significant setback for our product development.